michaeltdeguzman/michaeltdeguzman/week1/README.md

 These exercises emphasize algorithmic thinking applied to classical systems.

 **1. Inclined Plane Simulation with Time Evolution**

-Simulate motion of a mass down a slope using Euler’s method:
 ```python
 # Euler method: simulate sliding block
 dt = 0.01